-There is a big difference between having the location turned ON on an adult’s device and the kid’s smartphone, I understand that parents may enable location tracking to see where their children are, but, that’s not all come with good results.
+There is a big difference between having the location turned ON on an adult’s device and the kid’s smartphone, I understand that parents may enable location tracking to see where their children are, but that’s not all that comes with good results.
 In fact, hackers can access your kid’s phone and see where he or she is on the Map in real-time, and that’s dangerous without a doubt, especially when people want to hurt kids.

-Statistics show that nearly 4% of Facebook active users are fake, also, there are millions of spam posts, profiles by robots, and comments that the system is unable to detect at least, in the first days.
-Twitter, Instagram, Snapchat, and other sites have fake profiles also, all that means that girls and boys are targets for propaganda and dangers…
+Statistics show that nearly 4% of Facebook active users are fake, also, there are millions of spam posts, profiles by robots, and comments that the system is unable to detect, at least, in the first few days.
+Twitter, Instagram, Snapchat, and other sites have fake profiles also, which means that girls and boys are targets for propaganda and dangers…

 12. The advertising issue

 Big companies spend millions of dollars for targeted advertising that affects what kids eat, drink and wear, so, it’s not an option anymore to let your child click on every ad (banner, photos, or video) he sees on any website.
 I suggest reading more about the psychology behind online advertising, and you’ll be surprised to find interesting details about how Brands can force children to buy items they don’t even need.